-Green Bowl Beach is one of my favorite hidden beaches in south Bali.
+Green Bowl Beach in Bali is one of my favorite hidden beaches on the south part of the island.

 It’s a long walk down to the beach, but you’re greeted by a perfect stretch of white sand and two big sea caves to explore.

-This guide will explain how you can get there, and everything you need to know before you go!
+This guide will explain how you can get there, complete with a Green Bowl Beach Bali map, and everything else you need to know before you go!

 Where To Stay

-The location of the beach is kind of remote, but that keeps it from getting too crowded.
+The location of the beach is a bit remote, but that keeps it from ever getting too crowded.